A smart doorbell, eh? Let me guess - it's called the iBell isn't it?

 OK, I'm sold.
 When I can get my hands on it?

-The Ring Video Doorbell will be knocking on doors soon.
-It’s currently available in the US for US$199, but a Indian price has yet to be confirmed.
+The Ring Video Doorbell is currently available in the US for US$199/~RM1,200, but a Malaysian price has yet to be confirmed.